NMGIS/24-7-Supermarket-Map/CONTRIBUTING.md

 - Trying to build a database of 24/7 in-person shopping

-- Store coordinate location and several attributes are tracked
+- coordinate location and several attributes are needed
     - Attributes follow OSM schema

 ## Adding a store